Orion-Zheng/Orion-Zheng.github.io/_pages/about.md

 - [**TheMatrix**](https://thematrix1999.github.io/): ([my contribution](https://github.com/Orion-Zheng/matrix)) How do we achieve *real-time, interactive video generation* with diffusion models?
   A *baby game engine* without rewards; an *efficient video world model* with rewards.

----

-2. Can we learn policies in AI-generated virtual worlds with AI feedback?
+**2. Can we learn policies in AI-generated virtual worlds with AI feedback?**
 This is a research vision I’m super passionate about — the idea that: *We can generate any environment with a world model and learn any policy inside it using VLM-based feedback — and it might even transfer to the real world.*

 Roadmap (in my head):